-- Press and hold the DECEL/SET button.
-Release the button when you reach the desired speed. - To slow down in very small amounts, tap the DECEL/SET button.
-Each time you do this, your vehicle slows down about 1 mph (1.6 km/h). - Tap the brake or clutch pedal lightly with your foot.
+- Press and hold the SET/DECEL button.
+Release the button when you reach the desired speed. - To slow down in very small amounts, tap the SET/DECEL button.
+Each time you do this, your vehicle will slow down about 1 mph (1.6 km/h). - Tap the brake or clutch pedal lightly with your foot.
 The CRUISE CONTROL indicator on the instrument panel goes out.
-When the vehicle slows to the desired speed, press the DECEL/SET button.
+When the vehicle slows to the desired speed, press the SET/DECEL button.